wpshopify/docs/shortcodes/wps_products.md

 ## `infinite_scroll`

 When turned on, the next page of items will automatically append to the container.
 Only works when pagination is used.
-Default: `false`.

 | Possible values |
 | :-------------- |